01Obsidian

 02

-Included in Block
+Included in a block.

 Validators commit your message to canonical chain history through the lane-header path.

-Finalized History
+Finalized history.

 Casper FFG makes ordering irreversible, while archive nodes keep message data retrievable over time.

-Cannot be edited after inclusion
+Cannot be edited after inclusion.

-No admin can remove it
+No admin can remove it.

-Lane committees attest availability; archives keep long-term history
+Lane committees attest availability; archives keep long-term history.

-Consensus validates every message
+Consensus validates every message.

-Retrievable via standard RPC
+Retrievable via standard RPC.

-IPFS relies on pinning—someone must actively keep your data available.
+IPFS relies on pinning.
+Someone must actively keep your data available.
 If the node goes offline, the provider shuts down, or payments stop, your data can disappear.
 On Obsidian, message ordering and commitments are part of the blockchain itself.
 Validators verify availability during the serve window, and archive nodes preserve long-term history for RPC retrieval.

-04
+04Section 04

 Every message on Obsidian Chain includes multiple layers of cryptographic protection to ensure authenticity, prevent replay attacks, and guarantee message integrity.

-ECDSA Signature
+ECDSA signature.

 Proves sender authenticity.
 Your private key signs every message, creating unforgeable proof of authorship.

-Chain ID
+Chain ID.

 Prevents cross-chain replay attacks.
 Messages are bound to Obsidian Chain and cannot be replayed on other networks.